amejiarosario/spree-pos/README.md

 Configure
 =========

-An Order must be shipped, so you must configure a ShippingMethod to be used.
-If you don't the first will be taken, rarely what you want.
+An Order must be shipped, so you must configure a ShippingMethod to be used in the controller

-SpreePos::Config.set(:pos_shipping => "MethodName") #Usually something like "pickup" with cost 0

 POS uses the first Spree::PaymentMethod::Check in the current environment for payment.
 So this is actually not configurable, but the PaymentMethod has to be configured for POS to work